 Answer: Yes, sometimes something a student does away from school can impact him/her at school.
-If a student is charged with a felony (a serious crime) that has an adverse effect on the education or discipline at the school, the School District can suspend, reassign, or expel the student.
+For example, if a student is charged with a felony (a serious crime) that has an adverse effect on the education or discipline at the school, the School District can suspend, reassign, or expel the student.
 In addition, a student's use of social media can result in discipline, if the school believes that there is a substantial possibility that a post will cause a disruption at school, or if the post is lewd, vulgar, threatening, or advocating dangerous or illegal behavior.
+These are only two (2) examples of behaviors that occur outside of school that could affect my ability to remain at my school.
+For more information, see page 50 and 51.